dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

     $ sudo apt-get install apache2

-Once that's finished, we need to configure a virtualhost, so that when we visit http://duncanlock.test/ in a browser, Apache will serve up our local pelican development site.
-Save the following as text file called ``duncanlock.test`` in ``/etc/apache2/sites-available/``:
+Once that's finished, save the following as text file called ``duncanlock.test`` in ``/etc/apache2/sites-available/``:

 .. code-block:: apacheconf

     # domain: duncanlock.test
     <VirtualHost *:80>
         # Admin email, Server Name (domain name) and any aliases
         ServerAdmin webmaster@duncanlock.test
         ServerName  duncanlock.test
         ServerAlias www.duncanlock.test

         # Index file and Document Root (where the public files are located)
         DirectoryIndex index.php index.html
         DocumentRoot /home/duncan/dev/duncanlock.net-pelican/output/
     </VirtualHost>

+The really crucial bit of this is the ``DocumentRoot`` - make sure this points to the ``/output/`` folder of the Pelican site we just created.

-Then add a mapping for that domain to your ``/etc/hosts`` file:
+Then add a mapping for the duncanlock.test domain to your ``/etc/hosts`` file, by adding this line somewhere:

 .. code-block:: text

     127.0.0.1  duncanlock.test

-Then enable the new virtual host in Apache:
+Then enable our new virtual host in Apache:

 .. code-block:: console